Effects of spin-orbit interaction and electron correlations in strontium titanate: Effects of electron interactions

 \section{Effects of electron interactions}

 In this section, we analyze the effects of the electronic properties discussed in the previous sections on electron correlations.
-The latter underlie one of the most puzzling properties of STO - sc observed at very low electron densities $n=3\times10^{17}-10^{21}$~cm$^{-3}$, with the maximum transition temperature $T_c\approx0.4$~K at optimal doping $n\approx 10^{19}-10^{20}$~cm$^{-3}$~\cite{PhysRev.163.380,doi:10.1146/annurev-conmatphys-031218-013144}.
-Intriguingly, the optimal-doping regime corresponds to the onset of highly-anisotropic star-shaped Fermi surface.
-This regime involves interplay of SOC and anisotropic orbitally-selective hopping beyond the usual isotropic single-band approximation of the BCS theory, highlighting the complexity of the problem of sc in STO.
+The latter underlie one of the most puzzling properties of STO - sc observed at very low electron densities $n\gtrsim3\times10^{17}-10^{21}$~cm$^{-3}$, with the maximum transition temperature $T_c\approx0.4$~K at optimal doping $n\approx 10^{19}-10^{20}$~cm$^{-3}$~\cite{PhysRev.163.380,doi:10.1146/annurev-conmatphys-031218-013144}.
+Intriguingly, the optimal-doping regime corresponds to the emergence of a highly-anisotropic star-shaped Fermi surface, which involves an interplay of SOC and anisotropic orbitally-selective hopping beyond the usual isotropic single-band approximation of the BCS theory, highlighting the complexity of sc mechanisms in STO.

-Further complexity is introduced by the incipient ferroelectricity and other static or dynamic cubic symmetry-breaking effects such as strain in thin films, which are known to significantly influence the superconducting properties~\cite{Ahadi2019,PhysRevLett.115.247002,PhysRevResearch.4.013019}, and were even suggested to be central to sc in STO~\cite{PhysRevB.97.144506,Rischau2017, Rowley2014,kedem2020paradigm}.
-Cubic symmetry breaking can lift the degeneracy of three $t_{2g}$ orbitals, resulting in a highly anisotropic electronic structure dominated by only one of them~\cite{dresselhaus2007group}.
+Additional complexity is associated with the incipient ferroelectricity and other static or dynamic cubic symmetry breaking, such as strain in thin films, which was shown to strongly influence the superconducting properties~\cite{Ahadi2019,PhysRevLett.115.247002,PhysRevResearch.4.013019} and may be central to the mechanism of sc in STO~\cite{PhysRevB.97.144506,Rischau2017, Rowley2014,kedem2020paradigm}.
+Cubic symmetry breaking can lift the degeneracy of three $t_{2g}$ orbitals, resulting in a highly anisotropic electronic structure dominated by only one of these orbitals~\cite{dresselhaus2007group}.
 SOC can then induce spin anisotropy of these states, as observed in STO heterostructures~\cite{omar2021large}, leading to a complex spin-anisotropic and orbital-dependent electronic structure.